sysdiglabs/terraform-provider-sysdig/website/docs/r/ip_filter.md

 ## Import

-Sysdig allowed IP ranges can be imported using the ID, e.g.
+Sysdig IP filter can be imported using the ID, e.g.

 ```
-$ terraform import sysdig_allowed_ip_range.example 12345
+$ terraform import sysdig_ip_filter.example 12345
 ```